Understanding the 14 drivers of employee engagement

 We know from our own data that employees are more likely to resign a role because they’re not feeling challenged.
 Personal and professional growth opportunities are the ultimate driving factors behind an employee’s desire to perform at a high level and thrive in a business.

 As we look towards the future of work and the critical skills we need in business continue to shift, hybrid and all-remote workforces may face some challenges when it comes to fostering learning opportunities for growth.
-Organisations may need to invest in technology to facilitate this move to digital-first learning, as well as encouraging employees to take more ownership over their own growth journeys.
+Organizations may need to invest in technology to facilitate this move to digital-first learning, as well as encouraging employees to take more ownership over their own growth journeys.

 When someone can see that their employer is taking steps to ensure appreciation is shown, the feeling is far more likely to be reciprocated.Peakon